-Middle and high school attendance is determined by the individual class period and Prince utilizes a 10% rule regarding absences.
-Students in grades 6-12 are allotted seven absences per semester in each class without penalty.
-In extreme cases students may jeopardize their potential to gain credit for a particular class.
-When a student accumulates eight or more absences in a particular class during one semester, the following sanctions will occur:
+Students in grades 6-12 are allotted five unexcused absences per semester in each class without penalty.
+In extreme cases, students may jeopardize their potential to gain credit for a particular class.
+When a student accumulates six or more unexcused absences in a particular class during one semester, the following sanctions will likely occur:

-- 2 point reduction will be given for the eighth day, and each subsequent day, as determined by the high school principal - High school students are not permitted to exempt the semester exams regardless of the student's semester average.
+- 1 point reduction of the semester grade will be given for the sixth unexcused absence, and each subsequent unexcused absence, as determined by the appropriate grade level principal. - High school students are not permitted to exempt the semester exams regardless of the student's semester average.

 Special circumstances involving death of an immediate family member, surgery, hospitalization, or physician-documented illness will be handled on a case-by-case basis.
-We strongly encourage appointments to be made outside of normal class time.
+Any doctor's notes (physician, dentist, orthodontist, physical therapist, etc.) will be accepted as an excused absence and not count against a student's total absences for the semester.
+Doctor's notes need to be turned in to the appropriate office within five school days from the day the student returns to school.
+Illness not verified by a physician will not be considered an excused absence.
+We strongly encourage appointments be made outside of normal class time.